 A native of Compton, Calif., Jenny Muñiz has most recently spent time working as a bilingual teacher in San Antonio Public Schools as a Teach For America corps member.
 Because of her experience as a first-generation Mexican-American and a first-generation college graduate, Muñiz’s policy interests center around urban education and English-learners.
 Before her work in the classroom, Muñiz graduated from Pomona College with a degree in media studies.
 At Pomona, Muñiz sought to elevate unheard voices through her work teaching video production at a Native American boarding school, promoting an Oscar-nominated documentary about college campus sexual assault as a post-production intern, and setting the research groundwork for a Getty-funded exhibition of socially engaged Latin American art as a curatorial intern at the Pomona College Museum of Art.
 Muñiz will serve as Millennial Public Policy Fellow for New America’s Education Policy program.

 Aaron Noffke was born in Ann Arbor, Mich., and is a recent graduate from Occidental College, where he majored in philosophy, politics, and economics.
 Passionate about creating alternative methods of economic development, Noffke has worked as a student labor organizer and labor research analyst while at Occidental College.
-Noffke will serve as Millennial Public Policy Fellow in New America’s Open Markets program.
+Noffke will serve as Millennial Public Policy Fellow working on the Poor People's Campaign.

 Millennial Public Policy Fellow, Cybersecurity Initiative